 - Stop Background App Refresh

 These are fixes that have worked for us over the years and they might help you solve your battery issues in minutes and avoid a chat with customer service or a visit to an Apple Store.

 Restart Your Phone

-If your iPhone 13’s battery starts draining faster than you think it should, we always recommend restarting the phone before doing anything else.
+If your phone’s battery starts draining faster than you think it should be, we always recommend restarting the phone before doing anything else.

 Update Your iPhone

-The company might not call out battery life fixes in an iOS update’s change log, but new firmware always has the potential to help alleviate battery drain issues.
+The company might not call out battery life fixes in an iOS 15 update’s change log, but new firmware always has the potential to help alleviate battery issues.

 For more on the latest version of iOS 15, take a look at our guide.